cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 # 1. Home Page

-The xDAC homepage provides easy access to existing xDAC companies through the list in tile form and "search" option.
-The homepage offers selecting companies by token sale status (Active or Completed) of selection by company industry.
+The xDAC homepage provides easy access to existing xDAC companies through the list in form of tiles and "search" option.
+The homepage offers selecting companies by token sale status (Active or Completed) or by company industry.

-Header od the page hold button Start a new company.
-Button Buy XDAC is placed in the footer of the page along with social media links and links to About and ICO pages or xDAC network tracker and wallet.
+The header of the page holds button "Start new company".
+Button "Buy XDAC" is placed in the footer of the page along with social media links and links to About and ICO pages or xDAC network tracker and wallet.

 ![xDAC dApp flowchart Flowchart](/images/xDAC-homepage.jpg)